 - Rent and income restrictions at or below 60% Area Median Income placed on units by state, federal, or local unit of government as evidenced by a document recorded against the property.

-The lower tax rate applies only to that portion of the rental property meeting all eligibility criteria.
+For qualifying properties, the eligible units use the 4d(1) tax class rate of .25%.
+The lower tax class rate applies only to that portion of the rental property meeting all eligibility criteria.
 The regular rental class rate of 1.25% will apply to the remainder of the property.
 Market value determined by the assessor must be based on the standard approach to valuation using unrestricted market rents.

 It is the responsibility of the owner to inform Minnesota Housing of any changes throughout the year.
 Failure to do so may result in missed communication or the loss of classification.